Roberts-Justice House

-Roberts-Justice House is a historic home located at Kernersville, Forsyth County, North Carolina.
-It was built in 1877, and is a two-story, "L"-shaped Italianate style brick dwelling.
+Roberts-Justice House was a historic home located at Kernersville, Forsyth County, North Carolina.
+It was built in 1877, and is a two-story, L-shaped Italianate style brick dwelling.
 It has a one-story rear kitchen ell.
 It was remodeled in 1916 in the Colonial Revival style.

 It was listed on the National Register of Historic Places in 1988.

+The structure was demolished in 2013 after sustaining fire damage in 2009.